Table of Contents

 Choose when people can book this event

 First, let’s fine-tune when and how often people can book this type of meeting.
-All these settings live under “When can people book this event?”.
+All these settings live under “Scheduling settings” in the Event Type editor.

 Controlling how far in the future people can book with you can help you stay organized and create urgency for high-priority meetings like sales demos or candidate offer calls.
 Under “Date range,” set when you want to let people book this Event Type.